Advice from author and jury member, Brian Maracle:

 Need inspiration?
 Read the work of previous winners to get ideas, or talk to people in your community about your local history.

 Note: For mail submissions, please be sure to include a completed Participant Submission Form and a 200-400 word author’s or artist’s statement.
-Please do not send original artwork by mail unless requested by Aboriginal Arts & Stories staff.
+Please do not send original artwork by mail unless requested by Indigenous Arts & Stories staff.

-Aboriginal Arts and Stories
+Indigenous Arts & Stories

 2 Carlton Street, East Mezzanine Toronto, ON M5B 1J3